Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Sunrise in the Colomèrs hut

 The first part of the track was the ascent to the Port de Caldes.
-Some big rocks were in the middle of the way, so using the hands was sometimes needed
+Some big rocks were in the middle of the way, so we had to use our hands more than once

-The landscape was similar to the day before: high peaks covered in snow contrasted with the grass’s green and the lakes’ blue.
+The landscape was similar to the day before: high peaks covered in snow contrasted with green grass and blue lakes.

-At some point, a sign indicated that the Restanca hut was in the right direction and the Ventosa hut in the left.
-Here you have two options:
+At some point, a sign indicated that the Restanca hut was in the right direction and the Ventosa hut was on the left.
+Here, you have two options:

-• To complete the official Carros the Foc route, follow the direction to the Restanca hut
+• To complete the official Carros the Foc route, follow the directions to the Restanca hut

 • If you want to shorten this stage, you can skip the Restanca hut and go directly to Ventosa i Clavell